 # What's a mailing list?

-the medium.
+A mailing list is a public discussion forum on a particular topic, which uses email as the medium.
 Think of it as a noticeboard where you can post messages for others to read.

 Back